SnowyMouse/invader/CONTRIBUTING.md

         ```

 ##### C conventions
+These apply to C code.

 - Use `.c` for C source files
 - For null pointers, use `NULL`

 ##### C++ conventions
+These apply to C++ code.

 - Use `.cpp` for C++ source files
 - Do not directly use `malloc`, `calloc`, `free`, `new`, `delete`, or `delete[]` unless absolutely necessary
     - Use smart pointers such as `std::unique_ptr` or `std::vector` as these are less error-prone